-Barbara Cole (right) poses for a photo with her husband, Tom Cole (second from left), principal, Karen Friberg (left) and Michigan State University basketball coach Tom Izzo after accepting her Excellence in Education Award from the Michigan Lottery.
+Donald P. Heeke (center) poses for a photo with (left to right) brother-in-law, Cecil Stanton, sister, Elizabeth Stanton, children Hannah and Colin Heeke, Michigan State University basketball coach Tom Izzo, and wife, Laura Heeke after accepting his Excellence in Education Award from the Michigan Lottery.

-A Kent County educator known for her dedication to students and the personalized attention she gives them, including providing each student with an end-of-the year photo album and a calendar of summer activities, has been honored with an Excellence in Education award from the Michigan Lottery.
+A Lapeer County educator known for using robotics and special projects to get his students excited about science and biology and working on projects with them on weekends has been honored with an Excellence in Education award from the Michigan Lottery.

 The Michigan Lottery recently established the Excellence in Education awards to recognize outstanding public school educators across the state during the school year.